shopware/shopware/src/Docs/administration/start-development.md

 import 'src/extension/sw-dashboard-index';
 ```

+After the import you should be able to the your changes in the dashboard:

+[SCREENSHOT_DASHBOARD]

 ## 4. Prepare plugin CSS and JavaScript for production

-Index template for production build:
+In order to build the CSS and JavaScript for production environments you need to append your files in the index template for the production build:

 ```
 {% sw_extends 'administration/index.html.twig' %}